floragunncom/search-guard-docs/_docs/kibana_installation.md

 ---
-title: Installing Search Guard with Kibana
+title: Installing the Kibana plugin
 html_title: Kibana Plugin
 slug: kibana-plugin-installation
 category: kibana
-order: 300
+order: 100
 layout: docs
 description: How to install the Search Guard Kibana plugin which adds authentication, multi tenany and the configuration GUI.
 ---